Latgale, Latvia

 Major conservation works begin, revealing stunning original murals and painted ceilings hidden for decades.

-The Varakļāni District Museum opens in the palace on September 13th, welcoming visitors to explore its heritage.
+The Varakļāni Local History Museum opens in the palace on September 13th, welcoming visitors to explore its heritage.

 Experience the grandeur of 18th-century aristocratic life through beautifully preserved rooms, original murals, and painted ceilings.